Nick DiPillo

 In 2021-22, guided Scranton to only the fourth undefeated conference record (14-0) in Landmark Conference history

-In 2014-15, assisted Seton Hall to the most single-season wins (28) and first Big East Regular Season Championship in program history, as well as the program’s first NCAA Tournament berth in 20 seasons
+In 2014-15, assisted Seton Hall to the most single-season wins (28) and first Big East Conference Regular Season Championship in program history, as well as the program’s first NCAA Tournament berth in 20 seasons

 Head Coach Record